chrisduvivier/cub3D/README.md

 # TODOs
 - Quit the program CLEANLY through ESC KEY, RED CROSS
-- Ray: posX, posY, dirX, dirY seems to be off. spawn place is swaped between X axis and Y axis
 - Colision: walking towards wall sometime leads to go over them and to see the outside.
 - PARSING MAP
-    - Player position
+    - Player position (DONE)
     - Map's validity
-    - Sprite position
+    - Sprite position (DONE)
-- Sprite Sorting
-    - IT turns our, sorting is donde for optimization.
-Zbuffer checks if the osition of the sprite is further away from the closest wall on the Zbuffer[x_axis].
+- Sprite Sorting: Zbuffer checks if the osition of the sprite is further away from the closest wall on the Zbuffer[x_axis].
 - COVER ALL ERROR: If any misconfiguration of any kind is encountered in the file, the program must exit properly and return "Error\n" followed by an explicit error message of your choice.
 - NORM